geomob/geomob-website/_posts/2020-01-08-jan-8th-geomob-lon-details.markdown

 * [James David Smith](https://twitter.com/TheRealJimShady) will tell us about air quality on the London underground.

+* [Jez Nicholson](https://twitter.com/jnicho02), a director at [OSM UK](https://osmuk.org/), will discuss the ongoing project to match UK Food Hygiene Ratings to every food outlet in the UK.

 * more speakers to be announced shortly

 <div class="heading">The organizer:</div>